Language Model

 Vision Mode

-Enables vision mode, which adds some special instructions to the prompt and switches to gpt-4-vision-preview.
+Enables vision mode, which adds some special instructions to the prompt and switches to gpt-4o.

 OS Mode